digitalocean/terraform-provider-digitalocean/website/docs/d/project.html.md

 # digitalocean_project

 Get information on a single DigitalOcean project.
-If neither the `id` nor `name` attributes are provided, then this datasource returns the default project.
+If neither the `id` nor `name` attributes are provided, then this data source returns the default project.

 ## Example Usage